garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 **Number of ED Encounters**: From link, these are aggregated by year and county.

-### Metrics

-Cancer Decile: Deciles created at the county level for Number of Cancer Surgeries by Year.
+**Cancer Decile**: Deciles created at the county level for Number of Cancer Surgeries by Year.
 1 represents the lowest cancer surgery utilization, while 10 is the highest.

-PCP Decile: Deciles created at the county level for PCP Encounters by Year.
+**PCP Decile**: Deciles created at the county level for PCP Encounters by Year.
 1 represents the lowest PCP utilization for that year, while 10 is the highest.

-ED Decile: Deciles created at the county level for ED Encounters by Year.
+**ED Decile**: Deciles created at the county level for ED Encounters by Year.
 1 represents the lowest ED utilization for that year, while 10 is the highest.

+**PCP Mismatch Index**: The PCP Decile Subtracted from the Cancer Decile.
+Can range from -9 to 9.
+    *Interpretations: **If negative***, *then PCP Utilization is higher than Cancer Surgery Utilization, signaling either a robust screening of cancer diagnoses or a lack of utilization of specialized cancer care.*
+                      ***If zero***, *then PCP Utilization is roughly similar to Cancer Surgery Utilization, signaling alignment between PCP screening of cancers and cancer care utilization*
+                      ***If positive***, *then PCP Utilization is lower than Cancer Surgery Utilization, signaling a lack of access to primary care and a possible chokepoint for cancer care utilization*